-Remy Savage and Paul Lougrat’s A Bar with Shapes for a Name, which only opened in Spring 2021, is to expand to take in the basement downstairs.
+Remy Savage and Paul Lougrat’s A Bar with Shapes for a Name, which only opened last spring, is to expand to take in the basement downstairs later this year.

-The expansion aims to satisfy the swell in demand for the Dalston bar, which shifts up to 5,000 cocktails a week and routinely requires queuing for entry after midnight.
+The extension aims to satisfy demand for the Dalston bar, which shifts up to 5,000 cocktails a week and routinely requires queuing for entry after midnight.

 The basement site will share the menu of upstairs and will integrate the bar’s prep kitchen and storage but may not have a bar.